- Energy Security for the United States

 D.O.D.’s Operational Energy Strategy

-- More fight – less fuel.
+- Fight – less fuel.
 Reduce demand for energy in military operations.

-- More options – less risk.
+- Options – less risk.
 Expand and secure the supply of energy to military operations, such as solar use.

-- More capability – less cost.
+- Capability – less cost.
 Build energy security into the future of force.
 Everything we are building uses more, not less energy.
 And we need to change this in order to defend the country in the future.

 Demand for Energy in the D.O.D.